 Samsung scraps a Raspberry Pi 3 competitor, shrinks Artik line

-Samsung has scrapped its Raspberry Pi 3 competitor called Artik 10 as it moves to smaller and more powerful boards to create gadgets, robots, drones, and IoT devices. [ Best Bluetooth speakers: We'll help you find the best wireless speakers for pairing with your smartphone or tablet-whatever your budget, and whatever music floats your boat.
+Samsung has scrapped its Raspberry Pi 3 competitor called Artik 10 as it moves to smaller and more powerful boards to create gadgets, robots, drones, and IoT devices.
+"New development for high-performance IoT products should be based on the Samsung Artik 710, as the Artik 1020 is no longer in production.

 Add your comments below